groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/viewoptions/_index.md

 If both [setWatermark(Watermark)](../../com.groupdocs.viewer.options/viewoptions\#setWatermark-Watermark-) and  getPageRotations()  are specified, the watermark will be applied to the rotated pages.

 **Returns:**
-java.util.Map<java.lang.Integer,com.groupdocs.viewer.options.Rotation> - A map containing the page numbers as keys and their corresponding rotations as values.
+java.util.Map<java.lang.Integer,com.groupdocs.viewer.options.Rotation> - a map containing the page numbers as keys and their corresponding rotations as values.
 ### isPageRotationsInitialized_Internal() {#isPageRotationsInitialized-Internal--}
 ```
 public boolean isPageRotationsInitialized_Internal()